parischap/configs/README.md

 # 1 - Doc

+This package is meant to be used in the following situations:

+- creation of a library (as a single package or as a monorepo): in that configuration, the exported files constituting the library are under `esm/` and files used internally are under `esm/internal/`.
+An `index.ts` file in `esm/` must reexport all visible exports (so as to enable named imports for users).
+All files are transpiled by tsc for ESM output and by Babel for cjs output.
+In the `dist/` directory, a directory is created for each exported file (so as to enable default imports for users).
+During the build, imports of all files (exported or not) are automatically changed from named imports to default imports (for tree-shaking).
+Functions of files under the `esm/internal/` directory should be tagged with `@internal` so no types and no doc get generated for them.
+Moreover, doc is alltogether skipped for files in `esm/internal`.
+- creation of development tools (as a package): in that configuration, the binaries that will be installed by npm need to be under `esm/bin/`.
+The package must also export an `index.ts` files whose exports can be imported by users.
+All files necessary for the binaries and the exports must be under the `esm/internal/` directory.
+The binaries and `index.ts` get bundled during the build.
+The binaries are moved directly under the `dist/` directory during the build and types get generated for all internal files (this is important because some of them may get reexported by `index.ts` and `index.dts` only contains a rexport of the types) but not for the binaries.
+The `configs` package is an example of this configuration.
+- creation of a standalone executable: the executable must be located under the `esm/` directory and be called `index.ts`.
+It will get bundled during the build and types will be generated for them (although this is not necessary).
+All files necessary for the executable must be under the `esm/internal/` directory.

+In all three cases, the `README.md` file present at the top of the package is copied to the `dist/` directory a license file gets automatically generated in the `dist/` directory.

-Goal of this package is to install all the necessary configuration files of a repo or package (eslint.config.js, prettier.config.js,...).
+Goal of this package is to install all the necessary configuration files of a monorepo or package (eslint.config.js, prettier.config.js,...).
 If a configuration file needs changing, we only need to modify it in this package and all the repos/packages that use the `configs` package will be updated automatically.

 The `configs` package must be installed as devDependency of the target package.
 In a monorepo, it must be installed as devDependency at the root.